jimmykallhagen/Nordix/README.md

 - Everything in the system is carefully weighed between performance and function<br>
 but with the ideology that performance should not negatively affect function or appearance

+> _People never want to do their own testing, their own research into what is actually possible.
+> But at the same time, everyone knows what doesn't work?_

+> These settings are considered 'dangerous' by people who have never tried them.
+>
+> I run this daily.
+It works.
+> Try it for yourself and decide."

 ---